Timeline of the COVID-19 pandemic in Australia (July–December 2021): July 2021

 On 15 July in Victoria, Premier Daniel Andrews that the state would enter a snap lockdown for 5 days from 11:59pm on 15 July (Thursday) until 11:59pm on 20 July (Tuesday).
 This will be the third Victorian lockdown in 2021, and the fifth since the start of the pandemic in Australia.
 There were then 18 cases in the outbreak in Victoria, all of which linked back to "incursions" from NSW.

 On 16 July in NSW, one death from COVID-19 was recorded, a man in his 80s from South West Sydney, bringing the total COVID deaths in NSW to 59, nationwide to 913.

 On 17 July in NSW one death occurred, a woman in her 90s from South Eastern Sydney.
 NSW COVID-19 deaths now totaled 60 and nationwide 914 deaths had occurred.
 By this date, the total number of confirmed cases in NSW reached 6,638.
 Also on 17 July in NSW, from 11:59pm, movement restrictions in Western Sydney were increased, and impending further business shut-downs and restrictions were announced.
 From that day most workers living in Canterbury-Bankstown, Fairfield and Liverpool were not permitted to leave those LGAs for work.
 Carpooling, except with family members was banned in those three LGAs.
 After the new stay-at-home rules were announced, there was a protest that afternoon at Paul Keating Park in Bankstown against the added lockdown rules for Canterbury-Bankstown, Fairfield and Liverpool.
 Two people were arrested and charged.

-By 18 July in NSW the total number of confirmed cases reached 6,753.
+By 18 July in NSW the total number of confirmed cases had reached 6,753.

 On 19 July in NSW, the death of a woman in her fifties from COVID-19 was reported at Green Valley in South West Sydney.
 It was the fifth death in an outbreak of the delta variant of SARS-CoV-2 that began in Bondi during June, and the 61st COVID-19 death in NSW.
 It brought the national total of COVID-19 deaths to 915.

 Also on 19 July in NSW, from 12:01am in Greater Sydney, the Blue Mountains, Central Coast, Shellharbour and Wollongong, many non-essential retail businesses were closed and only allowed to operate as take-away, home delivery, or "click and collect".
 From the same time building construction work, and in residential premises, cleaning services, repair, and non-urgent maintenance were all "paused".
 All the new restrictions are scheduled to cease at 11:59pm on 30 July.
 Also from 19 July in Sydney, all public transport services (train, bus and ferry) will operate on a Sunday timetable for at least 7 days.
 The NSW government also announced grants through Service NSW of up to A$15,000 for businesses to assist them during the lockdown.